anandu79/ansible-package_facts/README.md

 ## Check connectivity

-Check connectivity to the remote instance by using the commands:
+Check connectivity to the remote instance by using any of the below commands:

 ```
 ansible -i hosts amazon -f 1 -m ping